nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 - Service consumers have to consciously check for errors.
 - In the event of an error to a single data source, the rest of the response is terminated.

+To solve these problems, Suphle provides a meta decorator `Suphle\Services\Decorators\InterceptsCalls`, that leads to more specific sub-decorators.
+Without additional arguments, this decorator will lead to the `Suphle\Contracts\Services\CallInterceptors\ServiceErrorCatcher` sub-decorator, and expects the decorated class to implement it.
+Among sub-decorators available, it's only necessary to implement one, as each higher-level sub-decorator relies on the handler for `ServiceErrorCatcher` to carry out its more streamlined duties.

-To solve these problems, Suphle provides the `Suphle\Contracts\Services\Decorators\ServiceErrorCatcher` decorator.
-To help with some boilerplate during use of this decorator, Suphle provides the trait `Suphle\Services\Structures\BaseErrorCatcherService`.
+In order to help with some boilerplate on consumers of this decorator, Suphle provides the trait `Suphle\Services\Structures\BaseErrorCatcherService`.

 #### Substituting call result